-The Office of the University Registrar maintains the academic records of all Washington University in St. Louis students and is the principal custodian of the university’s Student Information System.
+The Office of the University Registrar maintains the academic records of all Washington University students and is the principal custodian of the university’s Student Information System.

-The various programs of study at Washington University are administered by seven schools: Arts & Sciences, the John M. Olin School of Business, the Sam Fox School of Design & Visual Arts, Engineering & Applied Science, Law, Medicine and Social Work.
+The various programs of study at Washington University are administered by seven schools: Arts & Sciences, the John M. Olin School of Business, the Sam Fox School of Design & Visual Arts, Engineering & Applied Science, Law, Medicine, and the George Warren Brown School of Social Work.
 Within the schools are various divisions of undergraduate and graduate study.
 The “day school” divisions at WUSTL represent traditional full-time programs.
-Evening and part-time divisions are offered in the schools of Arts & Sciences (the University College), Business, Design & Visual Arts, and Engineering & Applied Science.
+Evening and part-time divisions are offered in the schools of Arts & Sciences (the University College), Business, and Engineering & Applied Science.
 Enrollment and statistical reporting at the university typically reflects these divisions.

 The Student Information Systems at Washington University include both student data and course data.
 Together with the Office of the Provost, the Office of the University Registrar maintains statistical data for the university on all student enrollment and academic programs.
 The office also coordinates academic scheduling and is significantly involved in facilitating the management of classrooms across the Danforth Campus.